allow users to upload images

 How to Allow Users to Upload Images With a WordPress Plugin

-An image upload form is an online form that asks for the user’s name, email, and images to upload on your site.
+An image upload form is an online form that asks for the user’s name, email, and images to upload to your site.
 The easiest way to create one is with WPForms

 WPForms is a WordPress form builder plugin.
 Their drag-and-drop tool makes it easy to create any kind of online form, like: